Thursday, October 5, 2023

 Princeton economists Deaton and Case study Death in America (rf: 2020 publication, 9/28/2023 Brookings presentation).

-The authors have recently (9/28/23) presented new data at a Brookings Institute seminar where they presented a shocking graph showing a close correlation of “deaths of despair” in young white men (mortality by opioids, suicide, cirrhosis) , with a disparity in college education.
+The authors have recently (9/28/23) presented new data at a Brookings Institute seminar where they presented a shocking graph showing a close correlation of high death rates in young men without college degrees vs those with a college degree.
+They term these “deaths of despair” in young white men (who die by opioids, suicide, cirrhosis)as compared to the lives of those with a college education.
 Their conclusion: those with college degrees live longer.

 However, correlation does not prove causation.
-The authors blithely ignore the great swath of middle America, where in the 1970s to the present, tens of millions of factory jobs were lost when whole industries were offshored to China.
-The vast swath of hollowed out “communities of despair” had a devastating and demonstrable impact on young working class Americans of those communities.
-No doubt, idleness, depression, poverty, despair naturally lead to higher mortality rates.
+The authors blithely ignore the great swath of middle America, where from the 1970s to the present, tens of millions of factory jobs were lost when whole industries were offshored to China.
+The vast swath of hollowed out “communities of despair” had a devastating and visible demonstrable impact on young working class Americans of those communities.
+No need for guasi-scientific graphs or questionable conclusions of cause.
+There is no doubt, idleness, depression, poverty, despair naturally lead to higher mortality rates.

 No comments: